+$$b_q/b_m \sim \Sigma_H/\Sigma_P^{(-kh)}$$ (1)

-$$b_g/b_m \sim \Sigma_H/\Sigma_P \stackrel{(-kh)}{\longrightarrow} (1)$$ where Σ_P and Σ_H are the height-integrated Pedersen and Hall conductivity, respectively, b_g is the magnetic field on the ground and b_m is the ULF field just above the ionosphere, h is the thickness of the ionosphere.
+95 where Σ_P and Σ_H are the height-integrated Pedersen and Hall conductivity, respectively, b_g is the magnetic field on the ground and b_m is the ULF field just above the ionosphere, h is the thickness of the ionosphere.
 As we can see from the formula, the Earth's ionosphere prefers to shield ULF waves with a large wave number k since the thickness of the ionosphere h is insensitive in time.
 Thus, the poloidal mode ULF waves of large wave numbers will decay significantly when they pass through the Earth's ionosphere, and it is hard to be observed on the ground.
-However, the toroidal mode ULF waves usually have a small wave number, and it will be easier to pass through the ionosphere and be identified from ground magnetometer records.
+However, the toroidal mode ULF 100 waves usually have a small wave number, and it will be easier to pass through the ionosphere and be identified from ground magnetometer records.

 ULF waves can act as important media of the magnetospheric dynamics for the mass, momentum and energy transport processes.
-Therefore, it is important to understand the global properties and how the energy is transported from the solar wind to the magnetosphere, ionosphere and finally the ground through the ULF wave - charged particle interactions.
+Therefore, it is important to understand the global properties and how the energy is transported from the solar wind to the magnetosphere, ionosphere and finally the ground through ULF wave - charged particle interactions.

-100 Figure 3: Illustration showing how the solar wind disturbances and Kelvin-Helmholtz surface waves excite the ULF waves and field line resonances (FLRs) in Earth's magnetosphere.
+Figure 3: Illustration showing how the solar wind disturbances and Kelvin-Helmholtz surface waves excite the ULF waves and field line resonances (FLRs) in Earth's magnetosphere.

-Earth's magnetospheric activities are mainly controlled by the solar wind plasma and the accompanying interplanetary magnetic field (IMF) [e.g., Yue et al., 2009; 2010; 2011a; 2011b].
-The energy coupling between the solar wind and the Earth's magnetosphere can take various forms, most often would excite different plasma waves inside magnetosphere, one of which is the ULF wave.
-The energy coupling between the solar wind and the Earth's magnetosphere can take various forms, most often would excite different plasma waves inside magnetosphere, one of which is the ULF wave.
+Earth's magnetospheric activity is mainly controlled by the solar wind plasma and the accompanying interplanetary magnetic field (IMF) [e.g., Yue et al., 2009; 2010; 2011a; 2011b].
+The energy coupling between the solar wind and the Earth's magnetosphere can take various forms, and most often would excite different plasma waves inside magnetosphere, one of which is the ULF wave.
 In 1940s, the geomagnetic signals related to the interplanetary shock impact have been identified through the ground-based magnetometer observations and named as "Storm Sudden Commencement" (SSC) [Chapman and Bartels, 1940].
 Now, it is well known as the impact of dynamic pressure impulses associated with the interplanetary shocks driven by Coronal Mass Ejections (CMEs) or Corotating Interaction Regions (CIRs).